dstnbrkr/componentkit/_docs/datasource-gotchas.md

     // [A] -> [B, A]
   [_listOfModels insertObject:model atIndex:0];
   CKArrayControllerInputItems items;
-  Items.insert({0, 0});
+  items.insert({0, 0});
   // Enqueue the changeset asynchronously in the datasource [_datasource enqueueChangeset:{{}, items}];
 }

 - (void)didSelectitemAtIndexPath:(NSIndexPath *)indexPath {
-// At the same time the user taps on the cell that represents A, and that is still located at the indexPath (0,0)
+// At the same time the user taps on the cell that represents A, which is still located at the indexPath (0,0)
 // as the changeset has not finished computing yet.
 // Ouch we actually get B, list of models and the collection view are out of sync [_listOfModels objectAtIndex:indexPath.row];